This week’s Galveston County Animal Resource Center Pets of the Week are Cheese and Bruce.

 Videos of the Pets of the Week can be viewed on www.facebook.com/garcpets and www.youtube.com.

 Cheese and Bruce will be available for $42.50 from Tuesday July 22nd – July 26th, 2025.
 Pets of the week adoptions include rabies vaccination, spay or neuter and microchip.
 For more information call 409-948-2485 or visit www.gchd.org.
-These and oth
+These and other pets are available at the Galveston County Animal Resource Center, 3412 25th Ave N. Texas City, TX.
+77590.